usgs/best-practices/UsingGitWithHTTPSInterception.md

 * Inspect every commit in the history in all of the repositories that you have write access to.
 This includes repositories on your local hard drives, personal forks at git hosting sites, and organizational repositories at git hosting sites that you have write access to.
 * On git hosting sites (like GitHub, etc), ensure that your user's affiliation to various teams remains the same.
 * If you were an administrator of a team or organization on your git hosting site (like GitHub, etc), ensure that no members of the team/org have been added or removed.
 Ensure that members have the expected permissions.

+## Notes
+####Note 1

+For example, besides git, SSL intercept can also cause issues when running wget, initializing or updating a Vagrant box, or package managers like apt, yum, or dnf.

+####Note 2

+The problem isn't so much the SSL protocol itself, but rather the fallible forest of trust that automatic SSL certificate verification relies on.
+Dan Goodin wrote [an excellent explanation of these problems](http://www.theregister.co.uk/2011/04/11/state_of_ssl_analysis/?page=1).
+By contrast, SSH keys are verified by the user on a case-by-case basis.